Who hasn’t tried to count calories to lose weight?

 Using calorie density is an easy, proven way to monitor your diet that incorporates both calorie and nutritional input.

-Calorie density measures the amount of calories in a given weight of food (normally it is calories per pound or cal/lb).
-High calorie dense foods will therefore have a large amount of calories for a small weight of food while low calorie-dense foods will have far fewer calories.
+Calorie density measures the number of calories in a given weight of food (normally it is calories per pound or cal/lb).
+High-calorie dense foods will, therefore, have a large number of calories for a small weight of food while low calorie-dense foods will have far fewer calories.
 For example, one pound of green beans has 140 calories while one pound of almonds provides about 2620 calories.